mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Indian decacorn Byju's CEO talks about future acquisitions, coronavirus, and international expansion
+  - Facebook announces $4.3 million grant for small businesses in India, introduces support for gift cards
      <hr/>

-      - *Since India enforced a lockdown across the country in late March, shutting schools and other public places, Bangalore-headquartered startup Byju’s has emerged as one of the quintessential platforms for school-going students in the world’s second largest inter…*
+      - *More than a third of small and medium-sized businesses on Facebook in India expect cash flow to be a challenge for them as they navigate through the coronavirus pandemic in the next few months, according to a report by Organisation for Economic Co-operation a…*

-  - Klarna raises $650 million at a $10.6 billion valuation
+  - Europe's top court says net neutrality rules bar 'zero rating'
       <hr/>

-      - *Fintech startup Klarna has raised a mega-round of funding led by Silver Lake.
-The company is raising $650 million at a post-money valuation of $10.65 billion.
-Klarna says it is now the highest-valued private fintech company in Europe following today’s funding…*
+      - *The European Union’s top court has handed down its first decision on the bloc’s net neutrality rules — interpreting the law as precluding the use of commercial ‘zero rating’ by Internet services providers.
+‘Zero rating’ refers to the practice of ISPs offeri…*

-  - Bank-as-a-service startup Swan helps other companies issue cards, accounts and IBANs
+  - IBM publishes its quantum roadmap, says it will have a 1,000-qubit machine in 2023
       <hr/>

-      - *Meet Swan, a new French startup that wants to let other companies offer financial services by issuing cards, bank accounts and IBANs with just a few lines of codes.
-The company could be considered as a bank-as-a-service platform, like Treezor or solarisBank. …*
+      - *IBM today, for the first time, published its road map for the future of its quantum computing hardware.
+There is a lot to digest here, but the most important news in the short term is that the company believes it is on its way to building a quantum processor …*

-  - Watch Apple’s hardware event live right here
+  - Spotawheel raises €10M debt and equity for its 'end-to-end' used car buying platform
       <hr/>

-      - *Apple is holding a keynote today to unveil some new products.
-This time, the company is switching to a virtual event, which means that you’ll be able to watch the event as the company is streaming it live.
-The event starts at 10 a.m.
-PDT (1 p.m. in New York, …*
+      - *Spotawheel, the “end-to-end” digital platform for buying a used car in Poland and Greece, has raised €10 million in debt and equity funding, as it sees a bounce-back from the slowdown witnessed as the coronavirus crisis took hold.
+Once again the new investmen…*

-  - Homage announces strategic partnership with Infocom, one of Japan's largest healthcare IT providers
+  - Indian decacorn Byju's CEO talks about future acquisitions, coronavirus, and international expansion
       <hr/>

-       - *Homage, a Singapore-based caregiving and telehealth company, has taken a major step in its global expansion plan.
-The startup announced today that it has received strategic investment from Infocom, the Japanese information and communications technology compan…*
+       - *Since India enforced a lockdown across the country in late March, shutting schools and other public places, Bangalore-headquartered startup Byju’s has emerged as one of the quintessential platforms for school-going students in the world’s second largest inter…*